Overview

 - Nationwide, we represent developers, investors and lenders in complex transactions, including representation of: (1) an investor in a joint venture to acquire and develop a warehouse/industrial park in Maryland; (2) a developer in an acquisition and financing of a multifamily, public-private partnership with the Plano Housing Authority in Texas; (3) a major US bank in connection with the bankruptcy of Lehman Brothers, to preserve the client's interests in its collateral, which consisted of troubled mortgages in more than 35 properties located throughout the country with an aggregate value of more than $1 billion dollars; and (4) a hedge fund and real estate private equity fund joint venture in connection with the acquisition of general partner interests in 50 LIHTC projects throughout the Midwest and West.

 Our attorneys have a broad base of experience working with the Department of Housing and Urban Development (HUD) and have a deep understanding of many HUD and government-sponsored enterprise (GSE) programs that generate (or help preserve) affordable and mixed-income housing units throughout the country.
-Our attorneys have represented owners, lenders and bond issuers in connection with defaulted HUD, Fannie Mae and Freddie Mac insured loans and have collaborated with our Insolvency and Restructuring practice to restructure defaulted, tax exempt, bond funded, HUD insured loans through the issuance of refunding bonds.
+Our attorneys have represented owners, lenders and bond issuers in connection with defaulted HUD, Fannie Mae and Freddie Mac insured loans and have collaborated with our Insolvency and Restructuring practice to restructure defaulted, tax-exempt, bond-funded, HUD insured loans through the issuance of refunding bonds.

 National reach

-Recognized as the 2022 “Law Firm of the Year” in Real Estate Law by U.S. News, our approximately 100-attorney real estate department is well-represented in every major US property market – and our day-to-day collaboration transcends geography, as our attorneys routinely work with colleagues in offices throughout the country.
+Recognized by U.S. News as the 2022 “Law Firm of the Year” in Real Estate Law and the 2023 “Law Firm of the Year” in Litigation (Real Estate Law), our approximately 90-attorney real estate practice is well-represented in every major US property market – and our day-to-day collaboration transcends geography, as our attorneys routinely work with colleagues in offices throughout the country.
 This national platform ensures that the experience from one market can be readily leveraged and applied to other markets.
 Wherever affordable housing becomes a viable option, anywhere in the US, we have the know-how and experience to steer clients through the regulatory complexities and financing obstacles to close the deal or to restructure a troubled deal.

 We are experienced in all aspects of affordable and mixed-income/mixed-use housing and community development transactions, including: